Chart Color Schemes

 The educational profile of Monbulk exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 23.0%, significantly lower than Greater Melbourne's average of 37.0%.
+The area has university qualification rates at 23.0%, significantly lower than Greater Melbourne's average of 37.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 15.5%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.9%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (27.7%).
-Educational participation is high, with 30.6% of residents currently enrolled in formal education, comprising 10.5% in primary, 9.8% in secondary, and 4.1% in tertiary education.
+Trade and technical skills are prominent, with 40.5% of residents aged 15+ holding vocational credentials – advanced diplomas (12.8%) and certificates (27.7%).

-Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
-This includes 10.5% in primary education, 9.8% in secondary education, and 4.1% pursuing tertiary education.
+Educational participation is notably high at 30.6%, including 10.5% in primary education, 9.8% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education